Moldova–Romania relations: Unification movement

 Left image: A map showing the potential union of Romania and Moldova.

 Right image: A union between both countries excluding Transnistria.

 A movement for the unification of Moldova and Romania began in both countries after the Romanian Revolution and the glasnost policy in the Soviet Union, advocating the peaceful integration of the two states.
 Individuals supporting the movement are called "Unioniști" (Unionists).
 In Moldova, those against the movement are called "Moldoveniști" (Moldovenists).
 Unionist organizations in Romanian and in Moldovan civil society include "Noii Golani" (The New Hooligans) or "Deșteptarea" (The Awakening).

 When the Ribbentrop-Molotov Pact was signed, the territories between the Prut and the Dniester belonged to Romania.
 Since the recognition of the independence of the Republic of Moldova many references were made in Romania to the necessity of eliminating the consequences of the Ribbentrop-Molotov Pact.
-As a matter of fact, in June 1991, Romania's Parliament adopted a declaration through which the above-mentioned Pact was declared null and void.
+In June 1991, Romania's Parliament adopted a declaration through which the above-mentioned Pact was declared null and void.

 In the aftermath of the 2009 Chișinău riots, director of the Moscow Institute for National Strategy Stanislav Belkovsky reaffirmed his support for the movement, declaring he believes the civil unrest to be a prelude of a political union between the countries.
 Belkovsky had already authored another plan for the unification between Romania and Moldova, notably excluding Transnistria, which would either become an independent republic or, if it is unviable on its own, unite with Ukraine.